Affirm Holdings call volume above normal and directionally bullish

-Bullish option flow detected in Affirm (AFRM) Holdings with 42,921 calls trading, 4x expected, and implied vol increasing over 4 points to 74.55%.
-Nov-24 50 calls and Nov-24 55 calls are the most active options, with total volume in those strikes near 8,300 contracts.
-The Put/Call Ratio is 0.13.
+Bullish option flow detected in Affirm (AFRM) Holdings with 32,756 calls trading, 1.3x expected, and implied vol increasing almost 4 points to 76.36%.
+Nov-24 55 calls and Nov-24 54 calls are the most active options, with total volume in those strikes near 10,500 contracts.
+The Put/Call Ratio is 0.30.
 Earnings are expected on February 6th.

 Published first on TheFly – the ultimate source for real-time, market-moving breaking financial news.
 Try Now>>